KD-33/Weightlifting-with-AI/Collegiate-Cross-Country-Runner.md

 Recovery Days: Include active recovery, yoga, or light mobility work on rest days.
 Focus: Days 1 and 2 are more strength-focused, while Days 3 and 4 target power, stability, and upper body core work.

+### Workout Log
+If you would like a log to track this workout plan click [HERE](WorkoutLogSheet-CollegiateXCRunner.pdf)

 [Back to Home](README.md)